freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace("He is Sleeping on the couch", "Sleeping", "sitting")` يجب أن يعيد المقطع النصي `He is Sitting on the couch`.
+`myReplace("He is Sleeping on the couch", "Sleeping", "sitting")` should return the string `He is Sitting on the couch`.

 ```js
 assert.deepEqual(